kubikji2/solidpp/README.md

 For example `x=0.5,y=0,z=1` is equvalent to `pos=yZ` and it means the middle of the front-top edge, `pos=yZ,x=0.25` is the point on the front-top edge 1/4 of the length from the left-front-top corner.

-Note that the transformation to the solidpp center might be different to the scope origin since the `align` might be use for the geometry.
+Note that the translation to the solidpp center might be different to the scope origin since the `align` might be use for the geometry.
 Moreover, the string `cube`/`sphere`/`cylinder` can be used to signals that `cubepp`/`spherepp`/`cylinderpp` default alignment is used.
 Alternatively, the default solidpp alignments are avaliable in the `CUBEPP_DEF_ALIGN`, `CYLINDERPP_DEF_ALIGN` and `SPHEREPP_DEF_ALIGN`.

-If one is interested in the numerical values of the transform rather than the transform itself `get_transform_to_spp` function with the identifical interface can be used.
+If one is interested in the numerical values of the transform rather than the transform itself `get_translation_to_spp` function with the identifical interface can be used.

 ### Modifiers